padolsey/xmllm/readme.md

 # xmllm

-xmllm is a JS utility that makes it easy to get structured data from LLMs, using a boring, time-tested, semantically enriched human-writable/readable syntax that is resilient and forgiving of human-made (and thus, **LLM-made**) mistakes:
+xmllm is a JS utility that makes it easy to get structured data from LLMs, using a boring, time-tested, semantically enriched human-writable/readable syntax that is resilient and forgiving of human-made (and thus, **LLM-made**) mistakes.

-## Demos

-Fork and play with **[xmllm demos](https://github.com/padolsey/xmllm_demos)** (SOON: shall have this up and running publicly!)

 ## XML *{through the eyes of a forgiving HTML parser.}*